Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 EOTAS is not a reduced timetable — it is a different mode of education delivery.
 EOTAS provision must still be substantial (typically 25+ hours per week including tutoring, online learning, therapy, social opportunities).
 What is sometimes called a 'reduced timetable EHCP' may be better understood as EOTAS with a different intensity profile.

-Can I challenge a reduced timetable through the LA?
+Can I challenge a reduced timetable through the local authority?

 Yes.
-Where the LA is aware of a reduced timetable for an EHCP child, the LA's section 42 duty is engaged.
-Write to the LA setting out the situation and asking what action it will take.
+Where the local authority is aware of a reduced timetable for an EHCP child, the local authority's section 42 duty is engaged.
+Write to the local authority setting out the situation and asking what action it will take.
 If unsatisfactory, escalate to formal complaint and then LGSCO.
 Pre-action letters threatening judicial review often produce immediate change.

 Sources and further reading